SangMin1208/SangMin1208/README.md

 ### About Me
  I am an undergraduate in Statistics at Jeonbuk National University.

  I am currently an undergraduate researcher in Professor Seung-Ryul Baek's UVLL lab at UNIST.

- My research interests are 3D Computer Vision and Deep Learning I am passionate about exploring innovative solutions in computer vision and look forward to contributing to cutting-edge research in this field.
+ My research interests are 3D Computer Vision and Deep Learning.

+ I am passionate about exploring innovative solutions in computer vision and look forward to contributing to cutting-edge research in this field.

 * Email : gkem0222@naver.com
 ---
 ### Education